 Step 4.
 Mash the strawberries and continue simmering until the juices in the pan have reduced and are syrupy.

 Step 5.
-Strain the mixture through a mesh strainer, using a rubber spatula to press out all of the syrup.
+Strain the mixture through a mesh strainer, using a rubber spatula to press out all the syrup.
 Discard the leftover pulp.

 Step 6.
 You should now have about 2 cups of beautiful red strawberry syrup!
 Let cool completely, and then place in the fridge until cold.

 Step 7: To make soda, pour 8 oz of chilled club soda into a cup and then stir in the cold strawberry syrup by the tablespoon, tasting until your desired sweetness is reached.

 That’s it!
 You now know how to make a quick and easy homemade strawberry soda!
 Why not try out your own natural gourmet flavors?
 Here are a few suggestions to get you started:

 - Vanilla Cherry (fresh cherries + vanilla extract)

 - Mixed Berry (strawberries, blueberries, blackberries, & raspberries)

 - Real Fruit Punch (pineapples, oranges, mango, cherries)